 See the chart below on how to calculate the area of your land.

-Legend of the figure: Triângulo = triangle.
+Legend of the figure: Title: How to calculate the area of the land you want to place your grass.
+Triângulo = triangle.
 Quadrado = square, Círculo = circle, Retângulo = rectangle, altura = height, raio = radius, comprimento do lado = lengh of side

 Choose the type of grass to plant